too-much-todotxt/spec/The-Todo.txt-Format.md

   lines alphabetically should be able to sort your task list in a meaningful way.

-(These two goals are why, for example, lines start with priority and/or dates, so that they are easily sorted by priority or time, and completed items are marked with an x, which both sorts at the bottom of an alphabetical list AND looks like a filled-in checkbox.)
+These two goals are why, for example, lines start with priority and/or dates, so that they are easily sorted by priority or time, and completed items are marked with an `x`, which both sorts at the bottom of an alphabetical list and looks like a filled-in checkbox.

 The first and most important rule of todo.txt is: ***A single line in your todo.txt text file represents a single task.***